 Q: Which colleges don’t use Score Choice?

 A: It’s important to note that some colleges do not participate in Score Choice, and thus require you to send all SAT or ACT scores from all tests taken.
-The most notable colleges that do this are Barnard College, Carnegie Mellon University, Cornell University, Georgetown University, Rice University, and Texas A&M University (see a full list here).
+Some notable colleges that do this are Georgetown and UT Austin; Cornell doesn’t require students to send all scores but they do recommend it.

 If you plan to apply to colleges that do not use Score Choice, try not to take the SAT or ACT more than three times.
 While these colleges tend to give most consideration to your highest scores, they will be aware of how many times you tested in order to achieve them, which could negatively impact their overall impression of your application.